rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ### Reliable consumer

-By default, Spring Cloud Stream will use client acknowledgement (`acknowledgeMode: AUTO)`.
+By default, Spring Cloud Stream uses client acknowledgement (`acknowledgeMode: AUTO)`.
-Thus, even if our listener threw an exception while processing a message, it would not be lost.
-The message would be returned back to the queue and delivered it again.
+This means that if our listener threw an exception while processing a message, it would not be lost.
+Instead, the message is nacked and returned back to the queue and delivered again.
 This retry mechanism is enabled by default on SCS as we will see in the [next](#dealing-with-processing-failures) section.

 In order to test consumer's reliability, we need to simulate failures while processing messages.
 For this reason, we have created another consumer project called [reliable-consumer](reliable-consumer).
-It still has the same durable consumer called `DurableTradeLogger` however we
+It still has the same durable consumer called `DurableTradeLogger`.

 #### Dealing with processing failures